peterpilgrim/javaee7-developer-handbook/README.txt

 benefit a simplified page flow without AJAX.
 So please bear with me as I sort out the split.
 PS: I am doing post JavaOne 2013, conference and travelling around California.

+HINT:

+Navigate to the `Embedded Container' project and build that one first.
+Execute the following commands from the project root directory

+    % cd appendix01/glassfish-embedded
+    % gradle clean
+    % gradle install

+The embedded container is used by many of the examples.
+I am sorry about this mess, because Gradle multi-module files do not behave exactly like Maven modules.
+I counted on it when I was writing the book and then discovered this was the wrong approach for IDE's such as JetBrains IDEA.